 - If you are from one of the exempt countries.
 See the List of Exempt Countries.

 - If you enroll exclusively in English as a Second Language (ESL) courses.
 See the List of ESL Courses.

 - If your university has been granted an exemption based on an Affiliation agreement.
-Please check our list of International Registration Centers and ask your international adviser.
+Please check with the international adviser at your home institution.

 You may request a waiver to the English Proficiency Requirement if any of the following criteria apply:

 - You reside in a country where English is the primary or official language, and that country is not on our List of Exempt Countries.

 - You currently attend a school where English is the language of instruction for the majority of courses taught.

 - You have attended schools at the secondary level (high school) or above for at least three years full-time where English is the principal language of instruction (as in the United States, the United Kingdom, and in some international schools).

 If you would like to request a waiver, please see the Procedure for Requesting a Waiver.

 Please Note: Waivers will be considered only after the student has registered.
 If the waiver is denied, the student may still submit an English proficiency exam score from any of the acceptable exams listed above or enroll in English as a Second Language (ESL) courses only.
 Students who cancel their registration due to waiver denials are still obligated to pay the Cancellation Fee.

 How to Submit English Proficiency Requirement Documentation